MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

 Custom VM images must meet the following requirements:

-- Windows 10 Enterprise version 20H2 or later.
+- Windows 10 Enterprise version 20H2 or later
-- Windows 11 Enterprise 21H2 or later.
+- Windows 11 Enterprise 21H2 or later
-- Generation 2 images.
+- Generation 2 image
-- Generalized VM image.
+- Generalized VM image
-- Single Session VM images (multi-session isn’t supported).
+- Single Session VM images (multi-session isn’t supported)
 - No recovery partition.
 To find more information about how to remove a recovery partition, go to [Windows Server command: delete partition](/windows-server/administration/windows-commands/delete-partition).
 - Default 64-GB OS disk size.
-The OS disk size will be automatically adjusted to the size specified in SKU description of the Windows 365 license.
+The OS disk size will be automatically adjusted to the size specified in SKU description of the Windows 365 license
+- The image definition must have [trusted launch enabled as the security type](/azure/virtual-machines/trusted-launch)

 ### Share the reader permission on Azure subscription with Windows 365 service principal